By Dr. Mercola

 - Replace your non-stick pots and pans with ceramic or glass cookware.

-- When redoing your home, look for "green," chemical-free alternatives in lieu of regular paint and vinyl floor coverings.
+- When redoing your home, look for "green", toxin-free alternatives in lieu of regular paint and vinyl floor coverings.

 - Replace your vinyl shower curtain with one made of fabric, or install a glass shower door.
 Most flexible plastics, like shower curtains, contain dangerous plasticizers like phthalates.